Bagrat III of Imereti: Family

-Through the marriage of his daughter Tamar to the King of Kartli, Bagrat III became a direct ancestor of the later monarchs of Kartli, Kakheti, and the united Kingdom of Kartli-Kakheti.

-It is possible that Bagrat married a second time after Helen’s death.
-The French historian Marie-Félicité Brosset notes an inscription on a cross presented to Eudemios I Tchkheidze, Catholicos of Abkhazia, by a Queen Martha, identified as the wife of Bagrat III.
-Eudemios I was appointed Catholicos in 1557.

 Legacy

+King Bagrat III, a fresco from the Gelati Monastery.

 Bagrat III ruled during one of the most turbulent periods in Georgian history.
 While medieval Georgia had once flourished as a unified and powerful kingdom during its golden age, the first half of the 16th century marked the beginning of its national fragmentation.
 The country was divided into rival kingdoms, local vassals rebelled against their suzerains, and the Muslim empires—primarily the Ottomans and the Safavids—repeatedly invaded Imereti.
 Despite these difficulties, Bagrat III managed to strengthen and promote the Georgian Orthodox faith throughout his realm.

 In 1512, he undertook the reconstruction of the Gelati Monastery, one of Georgia’s most significant religious and cultural centers.
 In 1529, he reorganized the structure of the Catholicate of Abkhazia, establishing the bishoprics of Gelati and Khoni.
 Later, in 1534, he rebuilt the Cathedral of Nikortsminda, designating it as the seat of another episcopate.
 These efforts reflected his commitment to restoring ecclesiastical authority and preserving Georgia’s spiritual heritage amid political instability.

 Economically, however, Imereti remained impoverished.
 According to historian Nodar Asatiani, Bagrat’s reign coincided with the introduction of several new taxes on wine, wheat, and livestock—imposed both by the Crown and the Church.
 The royal court became increasingly unpopular as Bagrat refused to curb the oppression of minor nobles, while the agricultural economy collapsed under the combined effects of Ottoman raids and the slave trade, which devastated the rural population.

 Following Bagrat III’s reign, Imereti experienced a severe population decline, as many inhabitants migrated to Abkhazia and the mountainous regions of the Caucasus, where royal and Ottoman influence gradually faded.
 Despite the hardships of his era, Bagrat III remains remembered as a defender of Orthodoxy and a monarch who sought to preserve Georgian identity during a period of profound disunity and external threat.

-In Popular Culture
+In popular culture

 In 2015, the American television series Reign: The Destiny of a Queen portrayed a young King of Imereti, aged fifteen, whose father dies at the beginning of the 16th century, compelling him to return to his homeland to be crowned.
 The character is widely believed to be inspired by Bagrat III, who likewise ascended the throne of Imereti at the age of fifteen.
 The role of the young king is played by Charles Vandervaart.